CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+You will have acess to it to modify it

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It send it to a local computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you send a file over the internet to the main acess

 ## Question 12